The City of Las Cruces held a General Obligation (GO) Bond

 would like this GO Bond to fund, helping to shape the future of our

-Details about the upcoming GO Bond election are available below, and
+Further details about the City's efforts and the Bond election are available below.

 General Obligation (GO) Bonds are an important source of funding for

 basic capital improvements (bricks and mortar) that our growing

 community requires to thrive.
 General Obligation Bonds are best

 suited for projects that benefit the general public but generate

 little or no revenue to pay debt.

 Some of the typical uses of GO Bonds include: